AUBH concludes the first edition of its International Innovative Teaching and Learning Conference - Bahrain This Week

 Mr. William Hurt, AUBH Chief Operating Officer commented: “When the COVID pandemic hit us, we all faced the same challenges, at the same time on a global scale.
 This conference has shown tremendous success, highlighting Bahrain as an educational destination globally, and has provided a unique opportunity for professionals and academicians from myriad fields around the world to discuss and share their findings and lessons learned from this pandemic”.

 Bringing together experts from 21 countries and five continents, 16 think tank sessions including keynote speeches, panel discussions, alongside student-led sessions and competitions were hosted.
-Speakers included Prof. Tom Crick, Professor of Digital Education & Policy, Swansea University; Dr. Stephanie Moore, Assistant Professor Organization, Information and Learning Sciences, The University of New Mexico; Dr. Reem AlBuainain, Acting CEO, Bahrain Polytechnic; Dr. Azza El-Shinnawy, Head of Education for the Middle East and Africa and Head of Egypt, Public Sector, at Amazon Web Services (AWS); Ewoud de Kok, CEO, FeedbackFruits; Hamad Al-Saie the Education Leader for the Middle East Cluster, Microsoft, Dr. Nina Abdul Razzaq, Higher Education Academic Consultant under the Review Director at the Bahrain Education and Training Quality Assurance Authority (BQA) and Dr. Amal Alqallaf, the Head of Language and Culture Unit at The Royal College of Surgeons (RCSI-Bahrain).
+Speakers included Prof. Riyadh Hamzah, President of University of Bahrain; Prof. Mansoor Ahmed Al-Aali, President of Ahlia University; Prof. Tom Crick, Professor of Digital Education & Policy, Swansea University; Dr. Stephanie Moore, Assistant Professor Organization, Information and Learning Sciences, The University of New Mexico; Dr. Reem AlBuainain, Acting CEO, Bahrain Polytechnic; Dr. Azza El-Shinnawy, Head of Education for the Middle East and Africa and Head of Egypt, Public Sector, at Amazon Web Services (AWS); Ewoud de Kok, CEO, FeedbackFruits; Hamad Al-Saie the Education Leader for the Middle East Cluster, Microsoft, Dr. Nina Abdul Razzaq, Higher Education Academic Consultant under the Review Director at the Bahrain Education and Training Quality Assurance Authority (BQA) and Dr. Amal Alqallaf, the Head of Language and Culture Unit at The Royal College of Surgeons (RCSI-Bahrain).

 The Conference’s Closing Ceremony was led by the Chair of the Conference and AUBH Associate Professor, Dr. Hanan Naser, who thanked our Patron, panelists, speakers, student, participants, and all attendees for their contributions to the success of this event, before announcing the winners of the Creative Teaching Competition – Dr. Maria del Mar de Fez Laso, American University of Bahrain and Dr. Maryam Al Mahdi, Ahlia University.
 She also announced the winners of the Best Paper Award – Dr. Lama Al Mahadin, University of Bahrain, and Dr. Lillian Hallak, American University of Bahrain.